 Passion fruit is, obviously, the star of this recipe and it's important that you treat it with the attention it deserves.
 You can either buy passion fruit juice or make your own from the fresh fruits.

 Make Fresh Passion Fruit Juice.
 The passion fruit is not one of the juiciest fruits around and it will take a lot of passion fruits to yield the 2 cups needed for this Sangria if you use straight juice.
 However, you can maximize the yield and enjoy fresh passion fruit with the help of your blender and a little water.

 Purple passion fruit is preferred for fresh consumption though golden passion fruit will be great as well.
 The fruit tastes similar to a guava and has juicy seeds like a pomegranate, which is the desired part of the fruit.
 Choose passion fruit that is soft and semi-squishy, but not yet brown (a sign of being over ripe).

-- Scoop the seedy pulp (avoid the white flesh) out of 5-6 very ripe passion fruits and place them in the blender.
+Scoop the seedy pulp (avoid the white flesh) out of 5 to 6 very ripe passion fruits and place them in the blender.

 *You can use an alternative sweetener for the juice but will need to adjust it to your taste.
 Agave nectar or honey would both be excellent options.
 It's best to avoid artificial sweeteners as many are too bitter for the sweet-sour fruit.

 Buy passion fruit juice.
 Straight passion fruit juice is admittedly difficult to find in the average grocery store because it's not as popular as pineapple, orange, or any of the other common juices.
 Many times, you can find passion fruit in a blended juice with other tropical fruits.
 This can be used as a substitute, though it's not quite the same.